Community Pharmacist Program – Resources for pharmacists

 Consultation costs

-Pharmacies will receive a $20 payment from the government for the administration of at least one approved vaccine as part of an eligible travel health and other vaccination consultation.
+Pharmacies will receive a $20 payment from the Victorian Government for the administration of at least one approved vaccine as part of an eligible travel health and other vaccination consultation.

-Pharmacies may charge patients an additional consultation fee, as well as the cost of any vaccines given.
+Pharmacies may charge patients an additional service fee for administration, as well as the cost of any vaccines given.

 Please note, as per the Protocol for Vaccine Administration, all travel health consultations must be for overseas travel.
 Vaccines approved for non-travel purposes are Hepatitis A, Hepatitis B, Poliomyelitis, and Typhoid.